The Raj Retreat – India

 The Raj Retreat is $2000 which includes, accommodation, travel while in India and on Retreat, food/drink(non alcoholic) , daily yoga & meditation classes, admission to any sites, ect.
 Everything except your flight to and from India and your spending money.
 My advice don’t bring much because the shopping in Pushkar and in Raj is outstanding and many of my students end up shipping stuff home and wishing they never brought anything at all:)

-You can pay, cc’d, cash, or check up to you!
+You can pay, credit card, cash, or check up to you!

-Everyone will arrive on the 19th of Sept.
+Everyone will arrive the day of the retreat.
 I will be at the airport to pick everyone up.
 We will spend some time in Delhi seeing the sites and some fun night life.

 Then we will make our way to Pushkar, this will be our home base and we will spend some time here.
 You will stay in a nice, clean accommodation (double rooms unless you want a single, then no problem) and eat tasty Ayurvedic food.
 Pushkar is full of amazing temples, great landscapes, hiking, shopping, yoga, mediation, camel safari, Ayurvedic cooking classes, Welcome Chakra dance party and much, much more!